eyeganeshgupta/eyeganeshgupta/README.md

 - 📫 How to reach me **eyeganeshgupta@gmail.com**

-- 📄 Know about my experiences [https://closet-heaven.netlify.app/](https://closet-heaven.netlify.app/)
+- 📄 Know about my experiences [https://github.com/eyeganeshgupta](https://github.com/eyeganeshgupta)

-- ⚡ Fun fact **I use tabs over spaces**
+- ⚡ Fun fact **I'm on a mission to keep my GitHub contributions as green as my love for coding.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">